TheNexusAvenger/Nexus-Admin/docs/loading.md

 --Require Nexus Admin.
 It will always be in this location after loading on the server. local NexusAdminClient = require(game:GetService("ReplicatedStorage"):WaitForChild("NexusAdminClient"))

---Register the \ key for opening the Cmdr console (optional).
+--Register the F2 key for opening the Cmdr console (optional).
-NexusAdminClient.Cmdr:SetActivationKeys({Enum.KeyCode.BackSlash})
+NexusAdminClient.Cmdr:SetActivationKeys({Enum.KeyCode.F2})

 --Load the commands already registered on the server (recommended, --for disabling loading of the included commands, do not remove this).